 The Idea Farm: How to Sow, Grow, and Harvest Great Blog Post Ideas

-The best articles are helpful, and thought-provoking, and original.
-You have to attract the right people.
-You have to motivate those people to action.
-It’s hard to juggle all of those necessary objectives in your head and harder still to create great ideas on a schedule.
-You can’t fall back on phrases like “writer’s block” and “muse” to buy yourself time—you need to be consistent in your output.
-You have to show up, every day.
+And it's hard to juggle all of those necessary objectives in your head and harder still to create great ideas on a schedule.
+You can't fall back on phrases like "writer's block" and "muse" to buy yourself time — you need to be consistent in your output.
+You have to show up.
+Every day.

 As a team of content marketers, we feel this challenge acutely.
-We also know that the best writers have a concrete process and know how to systematize creativity.
+We also know that the best writers systematize their creativity with a concrete process.
+One such process has evolved organically throughout Animalz, used by writers in every part of the company.
+We call it the idea farm.

-Creating a Google Doc with the aspirational title “Idea Farm” is a good starting point, but there are a few key processes that will help you get the most from it.
-Following our farm metaphor, they are 1) collecting the seeds of good ideas, 2) nurturing ideas to fruition, and 3) harvesting them when they’re ripe.
+Creating a Google Doc with the aspirational title "Idea Farm" is a good starting point, but there are a few key processes that will help you get the most from it.

-1) Collecting the Seeds of Good Ideas
+1) Collect the Seeds of Good Ideas

-This raw material doesn’t have to be polished and perfect.
-In fact, ugly and half-formed ideas are to be encouraged because they might provide exactly what’s needed—a useful hook or complementary angle—to improve another idea in the future.
+An idea farm works by collecting as much raw material — quotes, data points, observations, questions, you name it — as possible and “planting” it in a centralized place.
+This can be anything: a Google Doc, a Notion database, a spreadsheet tab, a note on your phone… This raw material doesn’t have to be polished and perfect.
+In fact, ugly and half-formed ideas are to be encouraged because they might provide exactly what’s needed — a useful hook or complementary angle — to improve another idea in the future.
 There is no downside to saving something in your idea farm, so be generous with ideas.
-Discount nothing, save everything, and listen to your gut—if something piques your interest, save it.
+Discount nothing, save everything, and listen to your gut.
+If something piques your interest, save it.
+Research for content marketing is a whole separate topic (which we’ll cover in another post — it’s still growing in my idea garden), but for now, here are my favorite sources of raw ideas:

 • Sales conversations and customer feedback